HenHus/Husmorph/README.md

 ## Exporting

 As of now, it's possible to export the XML data to CSV format.
 Other export formats will be added in the future.

+## Everything under here is outdated!

+### Code base

+Python is required for this to work, the tool were built with python 3.11.X.
+And environment like conda is also recommended, but not nessecary ([Anaconda](https://www.anaconda.com/download/success)).

+Then, in a python terminal window, use the following command line to install the other necessary modules:

+    pip install -r Requirements.txt

+*This has to be done after the tool is downloaded, and the terminal needs to be opened at the same path as the tool.*

+To open the graphical user interface, just run the Husmorph.py file.
+This could be done in different ways.
+One way is to open the whole folder in [VS code](https://code.visualstudio.com) (similar to R studio) and run the script from there, or run directly from the terminal (in the folder containing the files).
+The command for running the script varies slightly, but here is a few that may work for you:

+    python Husmorph.py

+or

+    py Husmorph.py

+or

+    python3 Husmorph.py